 Packages, overpacks and freight containers shall be assigned to either category I-WHITE, II-YELLOW or III-YELLOW in accordance with the conditions specified in Table 5.1.5.3.4 and with the following requirements:

-For a package, overpack or freight container, both the transport index and the surface radiation level conditions shall be taken into account in determining which is the appropriate category.
-Where the transport index satisfies the condition for one category but the surface radiation level satisfies the condition for a different category, the package, overpack or freight container shall be assigned to the higher category.
+For a package, overpack or freight container, both the transport index and the surface dose rate conditions shall be taken into account in determining which is the appropriate category.
+Where the transport index satisfies the condition for one category but the surface dose rate satisfies the condition for a different category, the package, overpack or freight container shall be assigned to the higher category.
 For this purpose, category I-WHITE shall be regarded as the lowest category;

-The transport index shall be determined following the procedures specified in 5.1.5.3.1 and 5.1.5.3.2.
+The TI shall be determined following the procedures specified in 5.1.5.3.1 and 5.1.5.3.2.

-If the surface radiation level is greater than 2 mSv/h, the package or overpack shall be transported under exclusive use and under the provisions of 7.2.3.1.3, 7.2.3.2.1, or 7.2.3.3.3, as appropriate;
+If the surface dose rate is greater than 2 mSv/h, the package or overpack shall be transported under exclusive use and under the provisions of 7.2.3.1.3, 7.2.3.2.1, or 7.2.3.3.3, as appropriate;

 A package transported under a special arrangement shall be assigned to category III-YELLOW except under the provisions of 5.1.5.3.5;